bgd-labs/static-a-token-v3/README.md

 See [IStaticATokenLM.sol](./src/interfaces/IStaticATokenLM.sol) for detailed method documentation.

+## Deployed Addresses

+The staticATokenFactory is deployed for all major Aave v3 pools.
+An up to date address can be fetched from the respective [address-book pool library](https://github.com/bgd-labs/aave-address-book/blob/main/src/AaveV3Ethereum.sol#L67).

 ## Limitations

 The `stataToken` is not natively integrated into the aave protocol and therefore cannot hook into the emissionManager.